marlonbarrios/dancing_dots/README.md

 res: draw instances closer or farther from each other.

+If you like the outcome of  some settings you mase use the s'ettings" to save them in the local cache of you browser.

 Press 'p' in your keyboard to export and save an image from your canvas.

 Share  and enjoy!